Wednesday, December 29, 2021

 20. Citrus in Pots Need Periodic Root Pruning

 Any potted plant can become rootbound (see the picture above).
 The roots keep growing, but have nowhere to go, and gradually fill the pot, circling the edges.
 This is called girdling, and the tree's health will begin to suffer.
 Pruning the tree's roots so that healthy feeder roots can grow again and absorb sufficient nutrients is necessary every few years (two to three).
-I no longer want to keep up-sizing my citrus trees' pots (because they will become too heavy to carry), and so I root prune them regularly to manage their size and health.
+I no longer want to keep up-sizing my citrus trees' pots (because they will become too heavy to carry), and so I root prune them every few years to manage their size and health.

 Signs that you need to repot your citrus tree: